palet-global/palma.py/README.md

 ```

 4. Adjust your enviroment variables
-- Copy .env.example to a new file named .env.
+- Copy .env.example to a new file named .env
-- Update the .env file with your specific variables
+- Read and update the .env file with your specific configuration

 ## Hugging Face Setup

 To run `Palma.py` you need to have a Hugging Face account and be login into your account via token.